Same-sex marriage in Scotland: Religious performance

 In June 2016, the Scottish Episcopal Church became the first British province in the Anglican Communion to take steps to allow same-sex marriages to be performed in their churches.
-The General Synod voted in favour of a motion to begin discussion amongst the seven dioceses to remove the doctrinal clause which stated that marriage was between a man and a woman.
+The General Synod voted in favour of a motion to begin discussion amongst the seven dioceses to remove the doctrinal clause which stated that marriage was "between a man and a woman".
 The vote received support from five of seven bishops, 69% of the clergy and 80% of the laity.
-The General Synod formally approved the change to the doctrinal clause in June 2017, removing language stating that marriages could only be between a man and a woman and introducing a new conscience clause which allows clergy to opt out of performing same-sex weddings.
+The General Synod formally approved the change to the doctrinal clause in June 2017, removing language stating that marriages could only be "between a man and a woman" and introducing a new conscience clause which allows clergy to opt out of performing same-sex weddings.
 On 20 July 2017, it was announced that a same-sex wedding was to be held at St Mary's Cathedral in Glasgow later in the summer.
 On 1 August 2017, a same-sex marriage, which included the Eucharist as a nuptial mass, was held at the Church of St John the Evangelist in Edinburgh.
 The Scottish Episcopal Church is estimated to have 100,000 members, and offers same-sex marriage to other Anglicans, including members of churches in England and the United States.

 In May 2018, the Church of Scotland voted to draft new laws that would allow ministers to conduct same-sex marriages.
 The motion was passed by the General Assembly by a vote of 345 to 170.
 The legal questions committee had two years to draft legislation.
 In May 2021, the General Assembly voted 319–217 to approve the draft legislation.
 The law includes safeguards for ministers opposed to performing same-sex marriages.
 The presbyteries voted 29–12 in support of the legislation in April, and the General Assembly gave its final approval on 23 May 2022 by 274 votes to 136.
 Reverend Scott Rennie, the minister of Queen's Cross Church in Aberdeen, welcomed the move, saying, "My marriage to my husband, Dave, nurtures my life and my ministry, and frankly I do not think I could be a minister of this church without his love and support.
 It is always there in the background.
 Same-sex marriage is like opposite-sex marriage and it has its joys and sorrows, its glories and its tensions.
 It’s pretty normal, really."

-Some smaller religious organisations also perform same-sex marriages in their places of worship, including the United Reformed Church, Quakers, Reform Jews, Liberal Jews, and the Scottish Pagan Federation.
+Some smaller religious organisations also perform or bless same-sex marriages in their places of worship, including the United Reformed Church, the Open Episcopal Church, Quakers, Reform Jews, Liberal Jews, and the Scottish Pagan Federation.
+The first Pagan same-sex marriages took place in Edinburgh on 18 January 2015.
+In November 2022, Jennifer Andreacchi and Han Smith were married at the University of St Andrews by Liberal Jewish Rabbi Mark Solomon, marking the first Jewish same-sex marriage in Scotland.